Change is scary.

 Atlassian’s ITSM software JIRA Service Management is all about collaboration at high velocity in the face of change.

-Among its clients are Square, Domino’s, and Twitter; among its integrations are Google, Microsoft, Slack, Salesforce, and more.
+JIRA works with a wide variety of big customers like Square, Domino’s, and Twitter, and some of its integrations are with Google, Microsoft, Slack, Salesforce, and more.

 And among its features are: